andock/andock/docs/getting-started/docksal.md

 fin addon install andock
 fin andock enable
 ```
-This will add the andock container to your `docksal-local.yml`.
+This will add an <b>Andock</b> container to your `docksal-local.yml`.

 ### Connect
-First you must connect your project to the andock server by running `fin andock connect`.
+You must connect your project to the andock server by running `fin andock connect`.
 You will be asked for the connection name and the domain of the new server.
 As connection name just hit enter. `default` will than be used as connection name.
 [Here](../configuration/connections.md) you find more details about connections.
 ```
 fin andock connect